ddjh20482/microsoft_studio_movies_analysis/README.md

 ## Data

 Data is collected from well-known websites for movie databases.
 For the analysis, the selected aspects of the movie are [gross & budget](https://www.the-numbers.com/), [genre](https://www.themoviedb.org/), and [runtime](https://www.imdb.com/).
-Profit is calculated by subtracting budget from gross, and then the film with at least $10 million profit is selected.
+Profit is calculated by subtracting budget from world gross, and then the film with at least $10 million profit is selected.
 However, the profit amounts can easily be modified for different results.
 The movies are chosen again with release years on and after 2000, and this range can be modified as well.

 ![profit](./images/profit_dist.png)